tueimage/essential-skills/keras.md

         confusion_matrix[pred, true] += 1

     plt.imshow(confusion_matrix)
+    plt.xlabel('True digit')
+    plt.ylabel('Network output')
     plt.show()
     ```

-    It should show a diagonal line, indicating that in most cases, the network predicts the correct digit.
+    It should show high values on the diagonal, indicating that in most cases, the network predicts the correct digit.
 Digits that look similarly when hand-written (e.g. 1 and 7, 3 and 8, or 4 and 9), can also lead to higher values, especially when limiting the amount of training.
     </p></details>

 3. Try to optimize the learning rate.
 Can you get an even higher validation accuracy?